dotnet/csharplang/proposals/record-structs.md

 ```

 The method does the following:
-1. for each of the record struct's printable members (non-static public field and readable property members), appends that member's name followed by " = " followed by the member's value: `this.member`, separated with ", ",
+1. for each of the record struct's printable members (non-static public field and readable property members), appends that member's name followed by " = " followed by the member's value separated with ", ",
 2. return true if the record struct has printable members.

+For a member that has a value type, we will convert its value to a string representation using the most efficient method available to the target platform.
+At present that means calling `ToString` before passing to `StringBuilder.Append`.

 The `PrintMembers` method can be declared explicitly.
 It is an error if the explicit declaration does not match the expected signature or accessibility.